KomMonitor/kommonitor-importer/kommonitor-datamanagement-api-client/docs/ProcessScriptsApi.md

 | **405** | Invalid input |  -  |

-## deleteAllGeoresourceFeaturesById
+## deleteProcessScript

-> ResponseEntity deleteAllGeoresourceFeaturesById(georesourceId)
+> deleteProcessScript(indicatorId)

-Delete all features/contents of the selected geo-resource dataset
+Delete the process script

-Delete all features/contents of the selected geo-resource dataset
+Delete the process script associated to the specified indicator

 ### Example